danielballan/jupyterhub-share-link/README.md

 This is for low-effort, short-term sharing between users who are on the same Hub.

-The sender click a button to create a "share link" for a notebook and then gives that link to any other user on the same Hub.
+The sender right-clicks a notebook (or any file) and clicks "Copy Shareable Link."
+The sender gives that link to any other user on the same Hub.
 When another user clicks the share link, the last saved version of the file is copied from the sender's notebook server to the recipient's.
 If the sender changes the file, the recipient can click the link again to make another copy reflecting the changes.
 After a given time interval, the link expires.

 On Hubs using a container-based spawner, the share link encodes both the notebook and the *container image* that the sender was running that notebook in.